 Perhaps the most famous of Ireland’s Christmas Day Swims is the one held each year at the Forty Foot promontory in Sandycove, Co.
 Dublin, where the queue of excited swimmers typically lasts from morning until early afternoon.
 If you’re wondering from where the Forty Foot derives its unusual name, you’re not alone: nobody is sure, although one common suggestion is that it’s related to the amount of fun that swimmers have out there!

 Other popular Christmas Day Swim events that take place annually in Ireland include those in Bundoran, Co.
 Donegal, Locke Bay, Co.
 Kerry, and Greystones, Co.
 Wicklow, and Myrtleville, Co.
 Cork.
-If you find yourself spending Christmas with family near any of these locations in coming years, be sure to check them out and watch the excitement unfold—or, even better, participate in the craic yourself!
+If you find yourself spending Christmas with family near any of these locations in the coming years, be sure to check them out and watch the excitement unfold—or, even better, participate in the craic yourself!